-Joe and I had gone to the Broward Center For The Performing Arts in late January to see a local performance of “Titanic” (a great show that was originally on Broadway in the late 1990s) and we passed the Mai-Kai in our travels.
+Joe and I had gone to the Broward Center For The Performing Arts to see a local performance of a favorite show and we passed the Mai-Kai in our travels.
 It looked interesting and right up our alley, but we were pressed for time so we agreed we would go back another time.
-Fast forward to late March and my friend Jessica and I were going to the Broward Center to see “Carol Burnett: An Afternoon of Laughter and Reflection” (which, by the way, was WONDERFUL.
-I’ve always loved Carol Burnett!).
+Fast forward to late March and my friend Jessica and I were going to the Broward Center to see a different show.
 We were in the middle of driving there from Orlando and trying to plan where to eat after the show, so I offered Mai-Kai as a suggestion.
 Jess was willing to give it a try, so I got on Open Table to see if there was any availability for that evening.
 There wasn’t.

 Well, crap ☹.

 So I decided to call, just in case they could do something on the phone that couldn’t be done online.
 And lo and behold, they could!
-So after Carol Burnett’s show, off we went!
+So after the show, off we went!

 Upon arriving, you have a choice of self parking (which cost $3) or valet parking (which also cost $3).
 All things truly being equal (except the tip), we went with the valet, figuring we would need time to take pictures after dinner and the show were over, so the valet crowd would have thinned out by the time we wanted the car back.